 Time commitment: Two to three weeks if taking a self-paced course; one month if taking in-person courses

 The first step in getting your real estate license in Maryland is to choose a school.
 The Maryland Real Estate Commission provides a spreadsheet of all the authorized real estate schools in the state, as well as the pass rate for each school.
-To narrow your search, you can refer to our buyer’s guide of the 5 Best Real Estate Schools in Maryland for 2021.
+To narrow your search, you can refer to our buyer’s guide of the 5 Best Real Estate Schools in Maryland.

 It’s important to realize that working as a real estate agent is more about contracts and finance than landscaping and staging.
 Here are the basics of what your real estate prelicensing course will cover: